Sales charts for the last week are in and Ghost Reckon. Wildlands took the top spot once more. The top three also includes GTA V and FIFA 17.

 Ubisoft's Ghost Reckon: Wildlands has topped the entertainment software sales chart for the fourth time since its launch.
 That's in total mind you, as it held the top spot for two weeks following its launch and then went back up to the first place during the last couple of weeks.

 Grand Theft Auto V, the chart's mainstay, traded in its place at number three for a cosy seat right behind Wildlands at number two.
 The game's mod that was supposed to put Red Dead Redemption's map into GTA V, was cancelled recently after the development team had been "contacted" by Take Two.
-Red Dead Redemption V may not be happening, but RDR 2 is on its way .
+Red Dead Redemption V may not be happening, but RDR 2 is .

 Wildlands and GTA V are joined by EA's FIFA 17 in the top three.